MicrosoftDocs/azure-ai-docs/articles/ai-studio/concepts/fine-tuning-overview.md

 You might be ready for fine-tuning if:

 - You identified a dataset for fine-tuning.
-- Your dataset is in the appropriate format for training on your existing LLM.
+- Your dataset is in the appropriate format for training on your existing model.
 - You employed some level of curation to ensure dataset quality.
-- Your training data is in the same format that you want your LLM to output.

 ### How will you measure the quality of your fine-tuned model?